OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 The function will be excluded from the autocomplete drop-down list and Formula Builder since it should only callable by the Excel runtime.

-* Must accept and return a single non-repeating, non-optional, scalar parameter of type `Any`.
+* Must accept and return a single non-repeating, non-optional, scalar parameter of type `unknown`.
 * Must not be a XLL-compatible custom function.
 * Must allow rich data as input.
 * A `@linkedEntityDataProvider` function cannot be combined with `@streaming`, `@volatile`, or `@excludeFromAutoComplete` tags.